nawabahmadreshi/documentation/pages/other/ad-network-analytics.md

 This is useful when you want to make use of the attribution and analytics offered by another tool, while still benefiting from tracking and deep linking by Branch.

 1. Users who click on an ad and **do not** have your app installed will be sent through Branch to your analytics tool, which should be configured to send them to download your app.
 After downloading, you will still be able to access your Branch link data as usual.
-1. You may choose whether Branch sends users who **already have your app** to your analytics tool, or simply routes them directly to your app.
+1. You may choose whether Branch sends users who **already have your app** to your analytics tool, or simply routes them directly to your app

-{% getstarted %}{% endgetstarted %}

 {% elsif page.guide %}